rmosolgo/graphql-ruby/guides/relay/mutations.md

 Relay uses a [strict mutation API](https://facebook.github.io/relay/docs/graphql-mutations.html#content) for modifying the state of your application.
 This API makes mutations predictable to the client.

+On the client-side, Relay also requires you to specify how it should interpret the response from your GraphQL server, which may require your server-side mutations to return payloads with specific fields.

 ## Mutation root